fshdnc/eb_class/README.md

 ## Preprocessing

-Convert TKP exam data to the JSON format by using:
+Convert TKP2 exam data to the JSON format by using:

     $ python -m finnessayscore.process_tkp tkp.xls tkp.json